jxlin/RoboND-DeepLearning-Project/REPORT.md

 ![QUADSIM data gathering 1][img_quadsim_data_gathering_1]

 The main bottleneck is to make the paths that the quadrotor and target person should follow, and also the spawning points for the other people.
-At first the functionality provided is enough to get some batches of data, but after some digging into an estimate of the amount of data required and some initial results we choose the options of taking large batches of data, mostly because we expected at first that our agent should be able to navigate the whole environment.
+At first the functionality provided is enough to get some batches of data, but after estimating the amount of data required and some initial results we chose to take large batches of data, mostly because we expected at first that our agent should be able to navigate the whole environment.

 Based on some intuition from [**here**](https://youtu.be/C_LGsoe36I8?t=18m56s), in which they explain how imitation learning works for a self-driving car made by Nvidia, we got the conclussion that our dataset should be expressive enough, so large batches of data should be taken from the simulator, in various situations as explained in the lectures from Udacity ( tips about data gathering ).

 The current approach proposed, while possible, is a bit impractical if various scenarios are needed.
 Based on this issue, we decided to change the simulator in order to implement extra data-gathering tools for this purpose ( a quick video of the tools is found [**here**](https://www.youtube.com/watch?v=Nq95abB7FiE) ).
-The implementation I made to add these tools can be found in [**this**](https://github.com/udacity/RoboND-QuadRotor-Unity-Simulator) forked repo ( I will make a pull request, once I get to make a summary of the new options available and how to use them ).
+The implementation I made to add these tools can be found in [**this**](https://github.com/wpumacay/RoboND-QuadRotor-Unity-Simulator) forked repo ( I will make a pull request, once I get to make a summary of the new options available and how to use them ).

 ![QUADSIM TOOLS][gif_quadsim_tools]